nicolashuberIT/IGC2CSV/README.md

 ### Conventions

 Static type annotations are used in this project.
+The code is formatted and linted in VS Code using the Black Formatter Extension and Pylint.

+### Testing

 The codebase has been tested using the `pytest` module.
 The recent CI/CD status can be found at the top of this page.
 Click [here](https://github.com/nicolashuberIT/IGC2CSV/actions) for a detailed overview and unit testing logs.
-The code is formatted and linted in VS Code using the Black Formatter Extension and Pylint.
+Windows causes problems with file permissions, which is why it's excluded from testing and not officially supported.

 ### Changelog